Daniel P. Dalton

 Alexander Reuter is a passionate and accomplished litigator, specializing in all areas of business, real estate and commercial litigation.
 A significant portion of his work focuses on zoning and land use, including cases involving the Religious Land Use & Institutionalized Persons Act.
 Alex has successfully represented both individuals and developers, appearing before municipalities and agency boards, and on appeal to circuit courts.
 He was named a “Rising Star” by Michigan Super Lawyers in 2019.

-As a law clerk for Dalton & Tomich, PLC, Adel Nucho assists litigation attorneys with cases involving zoning and land use matters, including religious land use matters under the Religious Land Use & Institutionalized Persons Act (RLUIPA).
-Nucho is currently a student at the University of Detroit Mercy School of Law, and will graduate in December of 2019.
+Attorney Adel Nucho supports churches and other religious institutions in cases involving zoning and land use matters, including religious land use matters under the Religious Land Use & Institutionalized Persons Act (RLUIPA).
+Adel graduated with honors from the University of Detroit Mercy School of Law.